peterkeller/peterkeller.github.io/_posts/2016-03-19-share-volume-with-docker-on-macos.md

 mount.vboxsf: mounting failed with the error: Protocol error
 {% endhighlight %}

 `NODE` must correspond an existing file path in boot2docker (not MacOS!).
-If you missed the name, then following error message is returned:
+If you missed this name, then following error message is returned:

 {% highlight sh %}